Cache Tcl Reference Documentation

 # itemData is a CkByteData

-set status [CkCache_SaveToCacheDt $key $expireDateTime $eTag $itemData]
+set status [CkCache_SaveToCacheDt $this $key $expireDateTime $eTag $itemData]

 Returns 1 for success, 0 for failure.